 For hikers, I recommend to trek to the lighthouse of Sao Pedro.
 The views are just breathtaking!

 5. Cinema and Caipirinhas

-Mindelo has almost an infinite number of leisure options.
-Every night, you can assist at concerts in its numerous bars.
+Mindelo has almost an infinite number of leisure options!
+Each night, you can assist at concerts in its numerous bars.
 My favorite is Livraria Nho Djunga where one of Cesaria Evora‘s guitarists gives frequent concerts.

-Thursdays in Mindelo are my favorite ones.
-Every Thursday night, the Centro Cultural do Mindelo has its cinema night.
-Entrance is free and the movie is announced a few days in advance.
+Thursdays in Mindelo are my favorite ones!
+Each Thursday night, the Centro Cultural do Mindelo has its cinema night.
+The entrance is free and the movie is announced a few days in advance.
 All of them are in OV with Portuguese subtitles.
 A great way to improve your Portuguese!

 After the movie, you should go over to Elvis – Restobar.
 His kiwi and maracujá caipirinhas are famous all over town!